ERC - European Research Council

 Guy Orban, also an expert in neuroscience, is an example of a foreign researcher who contradicts "brain drain" by choosing to come to Italy, and Parma in particular, to carry out his ERC project.

-In the field of neuroscience the recent ERC starting grant won by Luca Bonini is also very notable.
+In the field of neuroscience, the ERC starting and consolidator grants together with a proof of concepts grant all won by Luca Bonini are definitively very notable.

 If you are interested in applying for an ERC project, the International Research Office can provide you with guidelines, forms and all other relevant information.
 The office also offers proposal and budget checks.
 Moreover, a dedicated ERC-UNIPR team can give you scientific support as well as arranging and conducting a mock interview to prepare you for the real thing.